What every best Tea Kettles has:

 - Allows you to fine-tune the temperature settings.

 - Signals when the water is hot.

-In this latest round-up of hands-on testing of electric tea kettles, the editors for one of the world's toughest test kitchens put five stainless steel kettles and four glass kettles to the test against last year's winner.
-Each model is evaluated for qualities such as durability, water-level visibility and ease of filling/pouring.
+In this latest round-up of hands-on testing of electric tea kettles, the editors for one of the world's toughest test kitchens put six tea kettles, ranging from inexpensive to high-end and made from a variety of materials, to the test.
+Each model is evaluated for qualities such as performance, ease of use and how easy they were to clean up.
 Elsewhere on the site, they also cover adjustable-temperature electric kettles and automated tea machines.

 The notoriously tough editors of this independent testing organization tested six electric tea kettles to see if claims that they boil water faster than a stovetop kettle are actually true.
 Although the kettles don't received Consumer Reports' usual, extensive comparative rankings, they are listed according to their test results (boil times), with a few other comments about capacity, tea-making features, and the safety features of electric kettles in general.

 The editors of this relatively new website conducted more than 45 hours of market research and a month of in-house testing to choose the best electric tea kettle under $40.
 They used a few key features -- including automatic shut-off, 1-liter or better capacity, and no known rust issues -- to narrow the field, then report back on overall performance, features and build quality for each model evaluated.